oluceps/vaultix/doc/flake-option.md

 + flake level setup.

-  You can choose [flakeModule](./flake-module.md) OR [pure nix](pure-nix-config.md) in this part. it's more recommend to use `flakeModule`, since it provides type check and more elegant configuration interface.
+  You can choose either [flakeModule](./flake-module.md) or [pure nix](pure-nix-config.md) in this part. it's **recommended** to use `flakeModule`, since it provides type check and more elegant configuration interface.

 + nixos module level setup.

-  Some of flake level config passthrough into this by setting specialArgs.

-You need to complete both to make it work.
+It's required to complete setup in both part to make it work.